TouK/nussknacker/docs/MigrationGuide.md

 * [#3493](https://github.com/TouK/nussknacker/pull/3493) Added method `DeploymentManagerProvider.additionalPropertiesConfig`, which allows to configure additional scenario properties programmatically.
 * [#3506](https://github.com/TouK/nussknacker/pull/3506) Changed `LocalDateTime` to `Instant` in `OnDeployActionSuccess` in `listener-api`
 * [#3513](https://github.com/TouK/nussknacker/pull/3513) Replace `EspProcess` with `CanonicalProcess` in all parts of the API except for the compiler.
+* [#3544](https://github.com/TouK/nussknacker/pull/3544) `TestScenarioRunner.flinkBased` should be used instead of `NuTestScenarioRunner.flinkBased`.
+Before this, you need to `import pl.touk.nussknacker.engine.flink.util.test.FlinkTestScenarioRunner._`

 ### REST API changes
 * [#3506](https://github.com/TouK/nussknacker/pull/3506) Dates returned by REST API (createdAt, modifiedAt, createDate) are now returned in Zulu time, with timezone indication.
 This affects e.g. `/api/procecesses`, `/api/processes/{scenarioId}`, `/api/processes/{scenarioId}/activity`